-Title CIPFA Practical Guidance for Local Authorities on Audit Committees Purpose of the report To make a recommendation to Council Report status Public report Report author (name & job title) Paul Harrington, Chief Auditor Lead Councillor (name & title) Cllr Liz Terry, Lead Councillor for Corporate Services and Resources Corporate priority Our Foundations Recommendations That Policy Committee considers the key points arising from the CIPFA Audit Committees: practical guidance for local authorities and police, as summarised in section 2 below.
-That Policy Committee recommends to Council the revised Audit & Governance Committee's terms of reference (appendix 1) and the removal of its decision-making powers in relation to the approval of the annual financial statements, returning the latter to full Council.
-That Policy Committee endorses the recommendations of the Redmond Review that the external audit annual report should be submitted to full council by the external auditor.
-4. That Policy Committee recommends to Council that the Audit & Governance Committee reports annually on how it has complied with the CIPFA position statement, discharged its responsibilities, and includes an assessment of its performance.
+Title CIPFA Practical Guidance for Local Authorities on Audit Committees Purpose of the report To note the report for information Report status Public report Report author (name & job title) Paul Harrington, Chief Auditor Lead Councillor (name & title) Cllr Liz Terry, Lead Councillor for Corporate Services and Resources Corporate priority Our Foundations Recommendations That Audit and Governance Committee notes the key points arising from the CIPFA Audit Committees: practical guidance for local authorities and police, as summarised in section 2 below.
+That Audit and Governance Committee notes that Policy Committee agreed to recommend to Council in October that they approve the revised Audit & Governance Committee's terms of reference (appendix 1) and the removal of A&G's decision-making powers in relation to the approval of the annual financial statements, returning the latter to full Council.
+3. That Audit and Governance Committee notes that Policy Committee endorsed the recommendation of the Redmond Review that the external audit annual report should be submitted to full council by the external auditor and this would be put to Council in October for their formal approval.
+4. That Audit and Governance Committee notes that Policy Committee agreed to recommend to Council in October that the Audit & Governance Committee reports annually to Council on how it has complied with the CIPFA position statement, discharged its responsibilities, and includes an assessment of its performance.
 The report should be available to the public.